 - 7. Press CV-WR to write the new data value selected to the CV.
-The display will show the data value programmed. - 8.
+The display will flicker while the command station programs the decoder and the display will show the data value programmed. - 8.
 To program another CV, press the CV key and enter the CV number you want to program next and repeat steps 3-7 again. - 9.
 When you are finished programming, press the EXIT key to resume normal operations.